House of Kamehameha: Kamehameha II, and the new office of Kuhina Nui

 After Kamehameha I's death, his first born son Liholiho left Kailua for a week and returned to be crowned king.
 At the lavish ceremony attended by commoners and nobles of the kingdom he approached the circle of chiefs, as Kaʻahumanu, the central figure in the group and Dowager Queen, spoke: "Hear me O Divine one, for I make known to you the will of your father.
 Behold these chiefs and the men of your father, and these your guns, and this your land, but you and I shall share the realm together" Liholiho agreed officially, which began a unique system of dual-government consisting of a King and co-ruler similar to a co-regent.
 The new Kamehameha II would share his rule with his stepmother, Kaʻahumanu.
 She would defy Hawaiian kapu by dining with the young king, violating the law separating genders during meals and leading to the destruction of the old Hawaiian religion.
 Kamehameha II died, along with his wife, Queen Kamāmalu in 1824 on a state visit to England where they succumbed to measles.
 He was King for only 5 years.

 When Kamehameha II and his queen died in England, the remains of the couple were returned to Hawaii by Boki.
-On board the ship, "The Blond" his wife Liliha and Kekūanāoʻa would be baptized as Christians.
+On board the ship, "The Blond" his wife Liliha and Kekūanaōʻa would be baptized as Christians.
 Kaʻahumanu would also convert and become a heavy Christian influence on Hawaiian society until her death in 1832.
 Since the new king was only 12 years old, Kaʻahumanu was now senior ruler and named Boki as her Kuhina Nui.

 Boki would leave Hawaii on a fatal trip to find sandlewood to cover a debt and would be lost at sea.
 His wife, Liliha would be left the governorship of Maui and would unsuccessfully attempt to whip up revolt against Kaʻahumanu, who, upon Boki's departure, had installed Kīnaʻu as a co-governor.